 Gate Truss Design

-Cantilever gates use a standard diagonal truss design throughout the length of the gate to support the cantilevered load of the gate.
+Industrial and commercial cantilever gates use a standard diagonal truss design throughout the length of the gate to support the cantilevered load of the gate.
 This diagonal truss design is very similar to a building or bridge truss design where diagonal members are placed in-between vertical members.

 There is a top and bottom continuous horizontal support track where the vertical members connect.
 This pattern of diagonal, vertical and horizontal supports creates a series of connected squares.
 The diagonal members prevent the squares from being pulled out-of-square by connecting opposite corners together.
 The only way the square(s) can be pulled out-of-plumb is for the diagonal member to be stretched or compressed.